 MyCPH Frequently Asked Questions

-- View your test results.
+- View your medical record, including test results.

 MyCPH is a free service offered to our patients.

 We take great care to ensure your health information is kept private and secure.
 Access to information is controlled through secure access codes, personal IDs, and passwords.
 Each person controls their password, and the account cannot be accessed without that password.
 Further, MyChart uses the latest 128-bit SSL encryption technology with no caching to automatically encrypt your session with MyChart.
 Unlike conventional e-mail, all MyChart messaging is done while you are securely logged on to our website.

 MyChart is owned and operated by Providence Health & Services and is fully compliant with federal and state laws pertaining to your privacy.
 Your name and e-mail address will be treated with the same care and privacy given your health records and will never be sold.